-I’ve spent a lot of time talking to IELTS examiners and former candidates to compile a list of all the current IELTS speaking questions in 2019 continuing into 2020.
+I’ve spent a lot of time talking to IELTS examiners and former candidates to compile a list of all the current IELTS speaking topics and questions in 2019 continuing into 2020.

 There are two booklets for IELTS and they change them once a year so the questions change.
 Study them now before they start changing!

 A lot of websites will claim to have advance copies of the tests and offer forecasts or predictions about the test.
 These are 100% lies.

 All they have done is take the past speaking questions (which are repeated – though there are 30 possible part 1 speaking questions and nearly a hundred possible part 2 and 3 speaking topics) and predict the writing based on common IELTS topics.

 Don’t believe them or pay money for them!
 They are scams!

 DO NOT memorise answers because this will not work – the questions will probably not come up and you can’t memorise that many questions.

 Also, even if the question does come up, the examiner is instructed to mark you down for memorised answers!

 You can find my speaking model answers and tips here!

 Here are the other most recent questions and topics from the IELTS exam: